 It can easily reveal the unusual bony structures and the structure occupying the space within the carpal tunnel that are not discovered by external examination [86].
 However, compression of the nerve cannot be clearly visualized unless it is due to the bony condition.
 In addition, several other reports have demonstrated minor contribution of this approach in cases of primary CTS[87, 88].
 In summary, plain radiograph and CT scan play minor roles in CTS diagnosis and they are difficult to standardize due to their inherited limitations in evaluating soft tissue changes [85].
 Therefore, CT scans and plain radiography should not be used as routine CTS diagnostic tools unless hard tissue related changes such as bone fracture, osseous carpal stenosis, and calcifying of soft tissue are suspected [85]

-ULTRASONOGRAPHY:
+ULTRASONOGRAPHY

 Due to recent advances at increasing resolution of sonographic pictures, it is possible to acquire a high quality image of peripheral nerves and fascia’s.
 Ultrasonography (US) is also able to identify changes in the flexor retinaculum, perineural and interneural vascularization of the median nerve in the indeopathic carpal tunnel syndrome (Figure 4,5,6,7).
 It can also identify the causes for secondary CTS.
 A study by Nakamichi and Tachibana included 414 symptomatic wrists and 408 control wrists[89].
 Both sonography and nerve conduction studies were performed and the results were compared.
 The cross-sectional area of the median nerve was measured at the distal edge of the flexor retinaculum, the hook of hamate and the pisiform.
 Clear differences between the symptomatic patients and control patients were observed at all three levels.
 Nakamichi and Tachibana proposed cut off values of the CSA for each level ranging from an average of 12mm2 to 13, 11 and 14mm2 at all three levels.
 Specificity was found to be greater than 95% with sensitivity ranging from 43% - 57%[89].